opengeospatial/Temporal-Abstract-Spec/README.md

 The aim of the document is to establish a clear terminology, so that people are clearly aware of the advantages and disadvantages of adopting a particular technological approach and then perhaps help build better interoperable systems.

+Until more work is done, please see and use the repo Wiki to gather information and draft documents.

 ## About this document